VolmitSoftware/docs/holoui/11-runtime-architecture.md

 `SessionHolder.tick()` re-checks `player.isOnline()` and, when offline, closes the session with `QUIT`, closes the preview, and returns `true` so the manager drops the holder.
 Otherwise it runs `session.drainApiUpdates()` and `component.tick()` for every component under `sessionLock`, then `preview.tick()` under `previewLock`; a `false` return or a thrown exception closes the preview, and the exception is logged rather than propagated.

 `MenuSession.drainApiUpdates()` does work only when the handle reports `dirty()`.
-Each staged icon is applied via `MenuComponent.applyIcon`: a text-only update to a `TextMenuIcon` with an unchanged line count mutates the existing text displays in place; anything else builds a replacement icon and swaps it, destroying and recreating that component's display entities.
+Each staged icon is applied via `MenuComponent.applyIcon`: a text-only update mutates existing text displays in place when the line count is stable and respawns only that icon when it changes; other icon types build a replacement.
 Per-component exceptions are caught and logged.

 `MenuComponent.tick()` is a no-op while `!open`.
-It calls `onTick()` and then `currentIcon.tick()`, which is where the animated text-image icon advances frames.
+It first calls `currentIcon.tick()`, where animated images advance and text icons refresh PlaceholderAPI content at their configured interval.
+A changed text result increments the icon geometry revision; the component then reapplies the icon transform and calls `onIconChanged()` so clickables rebuild their plane before `onTick()` performs hover selection.

-`refreshVisuals()` — triggered by a `uiScale` or `previewScale` change, or by an image asset hot reload — closes and reopens every open component, producing brand-new display entities.
+`refreshVisuals()` — triggered by a `uiScale` or `previewScale` change, or by an image asset hot reload — closes every open component, refreshes the session transform's scale, reapplies component geometry, and reopens those components with brand-new display entities.

 ### 3.1 Scheduler per operation